 There are probably just as many calendars for sale in antique malls around the country with adorable illustrations of children embellishing the paper.
 Sometimes these were simply the children next door; other times they included the faces of the famous.
 Calendars depicting the Dionne Quintuplets as they grew up during the 1930s fall into this category.

 Perhaps folks of yesteryear connected with the individuals posing for these drawings and just couldn't throw them away.
 And there's also the celebrity factor.
 Sometimes people are so enamored by the aura of an individual, they can't just toss away their likeness.

 Many older calendars featured one picture with a pad of month pages to be torn away one by one, whereas modern paper calendars usually have multiple pages with a different picture for each month.
 This transition seemed to begin during the '40s and '50.
 When you do find a pad type calendar, a full pad will be worth more than one with just a few pages left.

 Tips for Saving Modern Calendars as Collectibles

 If it hangs around long enough, most any calendar will become collectible regardless of the illustration since some people buy them because of a date association.
 A calendar from a birth year, graduation year or commemorating an anniversary can make an excellent keepsake for young and old alike.
-However, a collector generally won't pay more than $20-50 for a generic calendar from the '60s on back.
+However, a collector generally won't pay more than $20 to $50 for a generic calendar from the 1960s on back.
 More common examples can easily sell for much less.